 What Is Photochromic Eyewear?

-Photochromic eyewear features lenses that automatically darken when exposed to ultraviolet light.
-When removed from that UV light, the lenses return to their transparent state.
-This “automatic lens tint” eliminates the need to carry multiple pairs of glasses and lenses.
+Photochromic eyewear feature lenses that automatically darken when exposed to ultraviolet light.
+The sun’s UV rays trigger photochromic compounds built into lenses and cause them to darken.
+When removed from that UV light, lenses return to their transparent state.
+This automatic lens tint eliminates the need to carry multiple pairs of glasses and/or lenses.

-- Photochromic lenses and automobiles don’t mix: Photochromic lenses won’t work in a vehicle because the windshield blocks the necessary UV light.
-Since the lenses won’t darken, this presents a problem if you want to wear sunglasses while driving.
-Some brands, like the Bullhead Swordfish, use pre-tinted lenses.
-These “pre-tinted” lenses provide some extra sunlight relief in their “neutral” state.
+Photochromic lenses don’t work in a vehicle because the windshield blocks the necessary UV light to trigger the transition.
+This presents a problem if you want to wear sunglasses while driving.
+Some brands, like the Bullhead Swordfish, use pre-tinted lenses that provide some extra sunlight relief in their neutral state.